liamhackett/smartbrain/README.md

 TODO:
+Add loading spinner when waiting for data for recognition
+    - Add state for loading: starts as false set to true after the fetch starts set back to false when the result comes back
-Add loading spinner when waiting for data for recognition (Takes a while when the file is uploaded)
+    - display it conditionally based upon the loading state (Takes a while when the file is uploaded)
 Move model switch to the bottom next to where it says model:
 Profile page